paritee/Paritee.StardewValley.FarmAnimals/README.md

 ### Using with BFAV

-The following section explains how to add a new farm animal with BFAV (if you do not want to use BFAV, see [Content Patcher only](#using-with-content-patcher)).
+The following section explains how to add a new farm animal with the [Better Farm Animal Variety](https://www.nexusmods.com/stardewvalley/mods/3296) (BFAV) mod.
 In this example we will be using [Paritee's White Bull](https://www.nexusmods.com/stardewvalley/mods/3298) mod, but this can be done with any farm animal type that has been loaded into `Data/FarmAnimals`.
 See [Configure.FarmAnimals](https://github.com/paritee/Better-Farm-Animal-Variety/blob/master/README.md#farmanimals) for more information on the `Types` field.

 1. Make sure you have [installed BFAV](https://github.com/paritee/Better-Farm-Animal-Variety/blob/master/README.md#install)
 2. Unzip the [Paritee's White Bull](https://www.nexusmods.com/stardewvalley/mods/3298) folder into `Stardew Valley/Mods`